msr-quarc/Liquid/README.md

 ## How Do I Use It?

 LIQUi|> is being made available for use on Microsoft Azure virtual machines.
-THis version will not run on a desktop machine or other non-Azure system.
+This version will not run on a desktop machine or other non-Azure system.

 See the [users' guide](https://msr-quarc.github.io/Liquid/LIQUiD.pdf) and the [full help documentation](https://msr-quarc.github.io/Liquid/).
 The help may also be dowloaded as a [single file](https://msr-quarc.github.io/Liquid/Liquid.chm), if desired.